tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 // initialize them are not required.
 All defers must be manually scanned,
 // and for heap defers, marked. type _defer struct {
     siz     int32 // includes both arguments and results started bool
     heap    bool

     // openDefer indicates that this _defer is for a frame with open-coded defers openDefer bool
     sp        uintptr  // stack pointer at time of defer pc        uintptr  // program counter at time of defer fn        *funcval // can be nil for open-coded defers _panic    *_panic  // panic that is running defer link      *_defer

     fd   unsafe.Pointer // funcdata for the function associated with the frame varp uintptr        // value of varp for the stack frame framepc uintptr
 }
 ```

-### What's an Open-Coded defer?
+### What's an "open-coded" defer?
-As we explore the `_defer` struct, we come across the `openDefer` field, which specifies whether a defer is *open-coded*.
+As we explore the `_defer` struct, we come across the `openDefer` field, which specifies whether a defer is *open-coded*, which is short for *not being called in a for-loop*.

 This concept was introduced in Go just this year (February 2020) in [CL 202340](https://go-review.googlesource.com/c/go/+/202340/) and launched with Go 1.14.

-Open-coded is short for *"not being called in a for-loop"*; due to their predictable nature the cost of these kind of defers was *greatly* lowered via [inlining](https://en.wikipedia.org/wiki/Inline_expansion) machine code and storing some extra data about the function they will be calling.
+Due to their predictable nature the cost of these kind of defers was *greatly* lowered via [inlining](https://en.wikipedia.org/wiki/Inline_expansion) machine code and storing some extra data about the function they will be calling.

-Benchmarks such as the following has lead some people to declare defers an *almost zero-cost abstraction*, which while an exaggeration, proves  .
+Benchmarks such as the following has lead some people to declare defers an *almost zero-cost abstraction*, which while an exaggeration, is not so far from the truth.
 ```
 Cost of defer statement  [ go test -run NONE -bench BenchmarkDefer$ runtime ] With normal (stack-allocated) defers only:         35.4  ns/op